A. Alleged Violations and Resolution of Allegations

-- If the Case Administrator does not dismiss the report after the information session, the student or organization may elect to resolve the case through one of the following three options:
+1. If the Case Administrator does not dismiss the report after the information session, the student or organization may elect to resolve the case through one of the following three options:

-- Appeal.
+3. Appeal.
 The Respondent retains the right to appeal regardless of the resolution method selected.
-Depending upon the method of adjudication, the grounds for appeal may be limited.
-(See Appeals of Student Conduct Actions, Section VIII).
+Depending upon the resolution method, grounds for appeal may be limited.
+(See “Appeals of Disciplinary Actions,” Section VIII.)

 E. General Resolution Procedures

 1. Credibility and Relevance.
 Case Administrators (or Chairs) will determine the relevance and admissibility of any information presented.
 Case Administrators and panelists will determine the credibility of participants.
 Reasonable deference will be made to these discretionary determinations on any appeal.